techidaily/site-games-able/source/_posts/deciphering-if-spending-on-ea-play-is-justifiable.md

  The more expensive EA Play Pro subscription includes everything in the EA Play subscription plus more niche games, like several titles from EA Sports and many Star Wars franchise titles.

  You also get a few top-billed indie games like FTL: Faster Than Light, Frostpunk, and They Are Billions.
-If you want to see all the games included in this subscription, you can check out this[list of all EA Play Pro games on PC](https://www.ea.com/ea-play/games#ea-play-pro) .
+If you want to see all the games included in this subscription, you can check out this [list of all EA Play Pro games on PC](https://www.ea.com/ea-play/games#ea-play-pro) .

 ## Is EA Play Worth the Price?